javitocor/My-Blog-in-rails/README.md

 # My Blog in Rails
-A blog built up with ruby on rails from scratch as a practice
+A blog built up with ruby on rails from scratch as a practice.

 ![screenshot](/app/assets/images/screenshot.png)